vlehtola/slam-course/RPCN_PART_A2/Assignment.md

 Calculate a trajectory by integrating the IMU data over time.
 Perform the IMU integration in 2D and/or 3D.
 See README how to access the data through docker.

 ## Report

+The report has a page limit of 3 pages and it must contain:

 Figure#1: Plot the 2D X-Y trajectory with the IMU calibration from task A1.
 Integrate the trajectory from data that was extracted from `rosbag`.

 Figure#2: Plot the 2D X-Y trajectory without IMU calibration, for comparison purposes.